Readymades of Marcel Duchamp

 The readymades of Marcel Duchamp are ordinary manufactured objects that the artist selected and modified, as an antidote to what he called "retinal art".
 By simply choosing the object (or objects) and repositioning or joining, titling and signing it, the found object became art.

 Duchamp was not interested in what he called "retinal art"—art that was only visual—and sought other methods of expression.
 As an antidote to retinal art he began creating readymades in 1914, when the term was commonly used in the United States to describe manufactured items to distinguish them from handmade goods.

 He selected the pieces on the basis of "visual indifference", and the selections reflect his sense of irony, humor and ambiguity: he said "it was always the idea that came first, not the visual example ... a form of denying the possibility of defining art."

 The first definition of "readymade" appeared in André Breton and Paul Éluard's Dictionnaire abrégé du Surréalisme: "an ordinary object elevated to the dignity of a work of art by the mere choice of an artist".
 While published under the name of Marcel Duchamp (or his initials, "MD", to be precise), André Gervais nevertheless asserts that Breton wrote this particular dictionary entry.

 Duchamp only made a total of 13 readymades over a period of time of 30 years.
 He felt that he could only avoid the trap of his own taste by limiting output, though he was aware of the contradiction of avoiding taste, yet also selecting an object.
 Taste, he felt, whether "good" or "bad", was the "enemy of art".

 His conception of the readymade changed and developed over time.
 "My intention was to get away from myself", he said, "though I knew perfectly well that I was using myself.
 Call it a little game between 'I' and 'me'".

 Duchamp was unable to define or explain his opinion of readymades: "The curious thing about the readymade is that I've never been able to arrive at a definition or explanation that fully satisfies me."
 Much later in life Duchamp said, "I'm not at all sure that the concept of the readymade isn't the most important single idea to come out of my work."

-Robert Fulford described Duchamp's ready-mades as expressing "an angry nihilism".
+Robert Fulford described Duchamp's readymades as expressing "an angry nihilism".